RinteRface/argonR/README.md

 ## How to host it?
 This is very simple:
-* test it locally: after having generated your HTML page as described previously, copy the inst folder of this package, which contains all necessary assets, in the same folder as your HTML page and open the HTML page with any web browser
+* test it locally: after having generated your HTML page as described previously, open it with any web browser
 * On apache or nginx server: copy example.html and the inst folder to the root of your web server.
 Enter the web server adress in the web browser.
 * On shiny-server: copy example.html and the inst folder to the root of your